 Session Length: One 3-hour session or two 1.5 hour sessions

-*Following the assessment appointment, if your child meets gifted criteria (FSIQ of 130, plus or minus 5 points), a psychological report will be written and provided to you for your submission to Westmount.
-If your child does not meet gifted criteria, you will have the option to stop the assessment process and not proceed with the full written report.
+- If your child meets gifted criteria (FSIQ of 130, plus or minus 5 points), a psychological report will be written and provided to you for your submission to Westmount.
+If your child does not meet gifted criteria, you may choose to not have a report written.

 What are the deadline dates?